canonical/ubuntu-security-documentation/docs/security-updates/index.rst

   FIXME: may be useful to introduce documentation links to SRU and the updates pocket.

-Ubuntu is a fixed release Linux distribution.
+Ubuntu is a fixed-release Linux distribution.
 As such, Ubuntu releases receive security updates during the support window in the form of backported patches.
-This means that security updates will not generally introduce new functionality and stability is achieved by maintaining backwards compatibility.
+This means that security updates will not generally introduce new functionality and stability is achieved by maintaining backward compatibility.
 Please note that some packages in Ubuntu will receive feature updates through the Stable Release Update process, but this is orthogonal to the delivery of security updates.